Oak processionary

-The oak processionary (Thaumetopoea processionea) is a moth whose caterpillars can be found in oak forests, where they feed on oak leaves, causing significant damage.
+The oak processionary (OPM) (Thaumetopoea processionea) is a moth whose caterpillars can be found in oak forests, where they feed on oak leaves, causing significant damage.
 They travel in nose-to-tail processions (hence their name), often arrow-headed, with a leader followed by rows of several caterpillars abreast.
 They are a human irritant because of their venomous setae (specifically urticating hairs), which can cause skin irritation and asthma.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Description

-The wingspan off adult stage days is between 25 and 35 mm.
+The wingspan of adult stage moth is between 25 and 35 mm.
 Their pattern of tan, brown and white makes the adults difficult to see against oak bark.
 Adults fly during July and August.
 The larvae construct communal nests of white silk from which they crawl at night in single file, head to tail in large processions to feed on foliage in the crowns of trees, returning in the same manner.

 Oak is its preferred food source, but the moth also eats the leaves of hazel, hornbeam, sweet chestnut, birch and beech.